 Liebe zur Orgel

 Gerard Bunk is considered “one of the very great organ artists in the first half of the 20th century” (according to the standard work Handbuch Orgelmusik 2002).
-For Bunkʼs first biographer Rudolf Schroeder, “organ playing in such unprecedentedly crowded abundance as in Bunkʼs life ... [was] only possible through the perfection acquired from the piano at a young age”: indeed, Bunk enjoyed training as a pianist first in his native Rotterdam, then in England (allegedly with Mark Hambourg in London) and finally at the Hamburg Conservatory.
+For Bunkʼs first biographer Rudolf Schroeder, “organ playing in such unprecedentedly crowded abundance as in Bunkʼs life ... [was] only possible through the perfection acquired from the piano at a young age”: indeed, Bunk enjoyed training as a pianist first in his native Rotterdam, then in England (allegedly with Mark Hambourg in London) and finally at the Hamburg Conservatoire.
 He also remained a pianist throughout his life.
-At the organ he trained mainly through self-study, by, as he himself said, “listening, copying and imitating”.
-When in 1910, at the insistence of the Social Democrats, a “peopleʼs concert” was inserted at short notice as the first event of the Dortmund Max Reger Festival at a low admission price, the great moment of the twenty-two-year-old came: He stood in for Regerʼs usual interpreter Karl Straube, took turns with Reger at the new Walcker organ in St. Reinoldiʼs Church and was subsequently recommended as a conservatory lecturer by the composer, who was obviously taken with him (“The boy is good”).
-From 1925 Gerard Bunk finally worked as organist at St. Reinoldi and thus at a famous reference instrument of the Alsatian organ reform around Émile Rupp and Albert Schweitzer.
-On this instrument with its rich specification (105 stops, the first organ with five manuals in the German-speaking world), he performed a large part of the repertoire known at the time in the organ ceremonies (Orgel-Feierstunden).
+He mainly taught himself to play the organ by, as he himself said, “listening, copying and imitating”.
+When in 1910, at the insistence of the Social Democrats, a “peopleʼs concert” was squeezed in at short notice as the first event of the Max Reger Festival in Dortmund at a low admission price, the twenty-two-year-old came into his own: He stood in for Regerʼs usual interpreter Karl Straube, took turns with Reger at the new Walcker organ in St. Reinoldiʼs Church and was subsequently recommended as a conservatoire lecturer by the composer, who was obviously taken with him (“The boy is good”).
+From 1925 Gerard Bunk finally worked as organist at St. Reinoldi and thus at a famous reference instrument of the Alsatian organ reform movement instigated by Émile Rupp and Albert Schweitzer.
+On this instrument with its rich specification (105 stops, the first organ with five manuals in the German-speaking area), he performed a large part of the repertoire known at the time at the organ celebrations (Orgel-Feierstunden).
 The press nicknamed him “the living organ history”.

-“I was friends with the organist at the time, Gerard Bunk, who was an important composer ...”
+I was friends with the organist at the time, Gerard Bunk, who was an important composer ...”

-“No one has reported on organ building and organ art in the changes of the first half of the 20th century and recorded the image and development as he did.”
+No one has reported on organ building and organ art over the course of the first half of the 20th century and recorded the image and development as he did.”

 Albert Schweitzer